Trauma-Informed Meditation and Mindfulness

 A growing body of research highlights the therapeutic potential of trauma-sensitive mindfulness and meditation.
 Regular practice has been associated with:

-Whilst these practices may reduce symptoms such as pain or fatigue, the aim is not to eliminate symptoms through meditation and mindfulness practices, but to change one’s relationship with them – reducing distress and secondary suffering, and supporting nervous system regulation.
-Whether living with chronic illness, healing from trauma, or seeking to enhance everyday wellbeing, mindfulness and meditation offer a pathway to nurturing inner resources and supporting growth and healing over time.
+Whilst these practices may reduce symptoms such as pain or fatigue, the aim is not to eliminate symptoms through meditation and mindfulness practices.
+We change our relationship with these things through meditation – reducing distress, supporting regulation, and cultivating inner resources for healing and wellbeing.

 Would You Like to Explore More?

-You’re also welcome to get in touch to book a free 15 minute discovery call – a space to explore whether this work feels like the right fit for you, there is no obligation to book an appointment after this call – email Ann info@unityphysio.co.uk, or call 07871240188, or send a contact form by clicking book now in the blue box below.
+You’re also welcome to get in touch to book a free 15 minute discovery call to see if this feels right for you, there is no obligation to book an appointment after this call.
+Contact Ann:

 Location